karyontech/karyon/p2p/README.md

 Whenever a new peer is added to the PeerPool, all the protocols, including your custom protocols, will automatically start running with the newly connected peer.

 ## Network Security

-It's obvious that connections in karyons p2p are not secure at the moment, as it currently only supports TCP connections.
-However, we are currently working on adding support for TLS connections.
+Using TLS is possible for all inbound and outbound connections by enabling the boolean `enable_tls` field in the configuration.
+However, implementing TLS for a P2P network is not trivial and is still unstable, requiring a comprehensive audit.

 ## Usage